 Everest Base Camp Trek Height is from 1400m to 5545m.
 Kathmandu which is the starting point of Everest Base Camp Trekking is at 536400m high and Kalapatthar is the highest point we arrive at which is at 5545m high.
 Some other major heights during the trek are Lukla at 2860m., Namche at 3440m, Lobuche at 4920m. and Everest Base Camp at 5364m.
 We stop for acclimatization at Namche.
 If we go faster to the higher elevation, there is the possibility of altitude sickness.

 What do you need for Everest Base Camp?

 Everest Base Camp Trek Accommodation varies according to the trip you book.
-In fact, Everest region is the most populated trekking in Nepal.
+Everest region is the most populated trekking in Nepal.
 Generally, trekkers get normal accommodation.
 In this accommodation, the toilets will not be attached.
-It will be outside and it is common to all who share the same flat.
+It will be outside and it is common for all who share the same flat.
 Here, normal accommodation doesn’t mean that the rooms and beds will be nasty.
 The rooms, beds, and toilets will be very neat and clean.
-But if someone really prefers luxury accommodation, it is also possible.
+But if someone prefers luxury accommodation, it is also possible.
 For this, we have to pay extra and book earlier.
 There are dormitories too.
 But we don’t recommend to use it.